YounesBouchbouk/Personal-Portfolio/content/blog/2025-12-22-circuit-breaker-pattern-go/index.md

 If you want, I can also refactor the implementation into a reusable package (`breaker`), add unit tests + race tests, and show a real integration example (e.g., wrapping `http.Client`).

+> _This blog was inspired by [Go Interview Challenge 20](https://app.gointerview.dev/challenge/20), which tasks you to implement and production-harden a real-world circuit breaker in Go.
+The concepts and code here are shaped directly by that hands-on challenge—if you're preparing for Go interviews or aiming to upgrade your system resilience, I highly recommend giving the original challenge a try!_